nerdfiles/proposal-planning/readme.md

 in how things are going in the web of things, or the "most hostile development environment imaginable" (Douglas Crockford, programmer)?

+What other way would you define a "dark age" if not that a majority of our semantic web of belief is inaccessible (even the apps too!), with vendors locking-out widely available talent?

 ## The State of Play

 Let's be frank, [Andy Clarke-style][clarke]: web design was and is [a mistake][mistake].
 The very "stuff happening" between "you" and "I", client and creator, is grounded in metaphor: "all memories are screen memories"[3], and the screen is nothing like paper, I assure you.
 But you need to transact — and transform your business, not (just) let somebody else mind it.
 Indeed, "transformative" is not (just) another [buzzword][buzz].
 And all education is violence[1].
 You're not paying "me," one who "leverages" an open source and/or free software movement, just to hit the market surface when [90% of the web is inaccessible][inaccessible].
 [Mobile website speeds have not increased in 10 years][needforspeed] yet our ISPs have improved "our" download and latency performances, you ask?
-As all the major developer teams in their Major Company [Developer Developer Developer Developer][dev4]
+As all the major developer teams in their Major Company [Developer Developer Developer Developer][dev4] Shops have their own Way, as any "tech recruiter" is only authorized to say?
-Shops have their own Way, as any "tech recruiter" is only authorized to say? (*career of 15 years going strong!, but what do I know?*)
+(*career of 15 years going strong!, but what do I know?*)

 (We see you Comcast, SAP, VMWare, Dun & Bradstreet, Microsoft selling personally identifiable data to ICE, advertising "REST APIs", not "REST*ful*"; i.e., "transformative", and hey, please articulate why [MUST][rfc2119] hypermedia control *not* be used in GraphQL again, for "[conveyor-tube][tube]" messaging "data APIs"?)